abraunegg/onedrive/docs/USAGE.md

 ### How to sync only specific or single directory?
 There are two methods to achieve this:
 *   Utilise '--single-directory' option to only sync this specific path
-*   Utilise 'sync_list' to configure what files and directories to sync, and what to also exclude
+*   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

 ### How to 'skip' directories from syncing?
 There are several mechanisms available to 'skip' a directory from the sync process:
-*   Utilise 'skip_dir'
+*   Utilise 'skip_dir' to configure what directories to skip
-*   Utilise 'sync_list'
+*   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

 One further method is to add a '.nosync' empty file to any folder.
 When this file is present, adding `--check-for-nosync` to your command line will now make the sync process skip any folder where the '.nosync' file is present.